Loch Awe

 Loch Awe Geography

 Only 36m above sea level the waters of Loch awe used to flow to the south, but now flows to the west.
-The loch is 25 miles (41km) long and the longest loch in Scotland.
+The loch is 25 miles (41km) long and the longest fresh water loch in Scotland.
 The route driving around Loch Awe is over 60 miles and for many miles the road is single track and quite undulating.

 Loch Awe is home to Cruachan Hydro scheme.
 This amazing plant pumps the water from Loch Awe several hundred metres up to a small Loch below Ben Cruachan where it is stored and can allowed to flow back to Loch Awe to generate power when needed.
 A visitor centre allows access to the giant cavern that houses the generators.
 Loch Awe is so big the level of Loch Awe only changes by 25mm (one inch) when filling or empty the high level reservoir.